Process Behavior Charts: Separating Behavior from Specification

 These reflect real process variation and define when action is justified.

 Do not include specifications.
-They do not help the operator run the process and certainly do not release the control limits with Specifications.
+They do not help the operator run the process, as replacing control limits only increases the frequency of false signals and unnecessary actions.

 For reporting or review, include both when needed: